arbor-sim/arbor/doc/cpp/domdec.rst

     ..
 Note::
        This function is a wrapper around describing your own :cpp:class:`domain_decomposition`.
-       The supplied vector of :cpp:class:`group_description` will be copied as it.
+       The supplied vector of :cpp:class:`group_description` will be copied as is.
 Therefore the same :ref:`considerations <domdecnotes>` apply for this function as for creating your own :cpp:class:`domain_decomposition`.